 Are you staying in touch with your current customers and reaching out to potential customers?
 One easy way is to send an e-mail blast reminding customers about your products or services.
-For additional ways to increase marketing, visit the SmartBiz Small Business Blog and review these two posts:
+For additional ways to increase marketing, visit the SmartBiz Small Business Blog and review this post:

 - Reduce Fixed Costs

 Fixed assets with monthly payments can cause negative cash flow.
 Vehicles, equipment and other necessary expenses fall into this category.
 Consider leasing to avoid depreciating assets.
 Do an overall cost analysis to determine if you’re getting the best deal possible for insurance, tech services, phone and other reoccurring expenses.

 For an in-depth look at these strategies, check out this article on the SmartBiz Small Business Blog: Small Business Cash Flow Fixes

 Another way to sink a business?
 Accumulate expensive or unnecessary debt.
 Here are several ways to reduce debt to improve your cash flow.

 - Keep Moving Forward We’ve talked to many small business owners who are buried under high cost debt.
 The related stress level can cause you to slow down sales, marketing and overall growth strategies.
 Keep your foot on the gas while you’re handling debt.

 - Negotiate Are customers not paying on time?
 Negotiate payments so that some cash flow is coming in.
 Reach out to your vendors to determine if you can reduce monthly payments or renegotiate payment structure.